dimsamaras/aws_sqs_messaging/README.md

 	--config option accepts a file path with the configuration .json.
 Follow the config.json.example --env option accepts the enviroment object

+	* boto3 consumes either profile and credential definitions from aws configuration OR can assume role
 ## MESSAGE BROKERS
 * messageBroker.py _sqs message broker using the resource_